rogargon/myrecommendations/README.md

 This way, the views defined for the myrestaurants application will be available from '/myrestaurants/...' and their names in the 'myrestaurants' namespace.

 The current view is a Django Model View for the creation of new model entities, a **CreateView**.
-It is associated to Restaurant, because it will create instances of this model, and also requires a form to be displayed and a template where the form will be shown.
+It is associated to Restaurant, because it will create instances of this model, and requires a form to be displayed together with template where the form will be shown.

 Django provides the class ModelForm to automatically implement forms to create and update model entities.
-To create restaurants, we require a RestaurantForm subclass of ModelForm like the one defined in *myrestaurants/forms.py*:
+To create restaurants, we define a RestaurantForm subclass of ModelForm in *myrestaurants/forms.py*:

 ```python
 from django.forms import ModelForm